kld1997/CS3398_JavaChess_GroupProject/README.md

            WhiteKnight.java, WhiteRook.java, WhiteQueen.java, WhiteKing.java, BlackPawn.java,
            BlackBishop.java, BlackKnight.java, BlackRook.java, BlackQueen.java, BlackKing.java,
            and PawnPromotion.java.
 The main branch I used when updating my code was in RoyTemp.

+  -        My next step is to implement online functionality and allow for multiple board sizes, as well as finish the remaining classic chess functions like stalemates, castling, and en passant.

 * Kieran Hsieh